Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Priliminaries

 In \cite{Jiao-Peng2004}, a holomorphic $2$-sphere $\varphi:\mathbb{C}P^1\rightarrow G(2,5)$ is called \emph{nonsingular} if there exists a standard parameterization $\{\varphi_1,~\varphi_2\}$ of $\varphi$, such that $[\varphi_1(\infty)]\neq [\varphi_2(\infty)]$ in $\mathbb{C}P^4$.
 Otherwise, $\varphi$ is called \emph{singular}.
 It is easy to verify that $\varphi$ is nonsingular if and only if there exists a standard parameterization $\{\varphi_1, \varphi_2\}$ of $\varphi$, such that

 Using a standard parameterization, one can construct explicitly nonsingular examples as was done by Jiao and Peng in \cite{Jiao-Peng2004}.
-Indeed, under the nonsingular assumption, Jiao and Peng in the paper proved the following nonexistence result. \begin{theorem} There does not exist {\emph{nonsingular}} holomorphic constantly curved $2$-spheres of degree $6$ in $G(2,5)$. \end{theorem}
+Indeed, under the nonsingular assumption, Jiao and Peng in the paper proved the following nonexistence result.